-Through the generosity of the John Wanamaker Store, Art Supply Department, a prize of \$50.00 in art supplies is awarded each spring for the best painting in oil or acrylic sub-TURE-Through the many years of mitted to the Faculty for judgment.
+Through the generosity of the John Wanamaker Store, Art Supply Department, a prize of \$50.00 in art WILLIAM CLARKE MASON supplies is awarded each spring for MEMORIAL PRIZE IN SCULP- the best painting in oil or acrylic sub-TURE-Through the many years of mitted to the Faculty for judgment.

-MABEL WILSON WOODROW PRIZE-Given by Mabel Woodrow Gill.
-A prize of \$100.00 is made available annually for an award, or awards in the Graphics Department, at the discretion of the Faculty.
-First award-

-THE GIMBEL PRIZE-Through the generosity of the Art Supply Department in Gimbels Department Store, \$50.00 in credit will be given in this store.
+was ever alert to the encouragement MABEL WILSON WOODROW of all students, particularly those PRIZE-Given by Mabel Woodrow studying sculpture.
+In 1954 and 1956 Gill.
+A prize of \$100.00 is made available annually for an award, or awards endowment, but to be used as awards in the Graphics Department, at the by the sculpture faculty to a worthy discretion of the Faculty.
+First awardrials to her parents is made possible the generosity of the Art Supply Dethrough the generosity of their partment in Gimbels Department Store, \$50.00 in credit will be given in this store.
 The student will be chosen by the Faculty for outstanding work entered in competition each spring.
 First awarded in 1958.